-Often, only a small part of drug-related public expenditure can be traced back directly to governments’ documents or single budget lines.
+Often, only a small fraction part of drug-related public expenditure can be traced back directly to governments’ documents or single budget lines.
 The required data are instead embedded in budgets for larger sectors or programmes, which implies that closer modelling and estimations are needed.
 For instance, it is common that prisons do not have a particular budget associated to tackling the drug-law offenders in prison, because they have usually one unique budget for their entire activity.
 Therefore, the values of this embedded expenditure can only be estimated through modelling approaches (EMCDDA, 2014).
 This requires skills, modelling tools and techniques.
+Therefore, to develop an estimate of drug-related public expenditure across Europe it is necessary to define a model that best estimates each type of drug-related public expenditure, taking into account these restrictions and setting standardised calculation perimeters.

 Despite the above-mentioned limitations, the application of existing models provides useful insights, as the experiences from various countries show.
-Irrespective of the factors which may challenge the robustness of such findings (limited data availability, layering of assumptions, changes in the crime evidence, etc.), limitations should be defeated.
+Irrespective of the factors which may challenge the robustness of such findings (limited data availability, layering of assumptions, changes in the crime evidence, etc.), limitations could be overcome should be defeated.
 Cost estimates are a useful exercise, since findings can provide insights and approximations of great utility, contributing for better informed choices and analysis of drug policies options.
 In addition, the increased importance of transparency and accountability for public institutions require such estimations to justify policy choices, even when based on modelling or proxy indicators (Single, 2009).

 Empirical estimates of drug policy expenditure